 The FRB and other U.S. banking agencies have adopted the LCR consistent with international standards developed by the Basel Committee on Banking Supervision (Basel Committee).
-The LCR complements the enhanced prudential standards for managing liquidity risk and establishes a minimum quantitative ratio of high-quality liquid assets (HQLA) to total net cash outflows over a prospective 30 calendar-day period.
+The LCR complements the enhanced prudential standards for managing liquidity risk.

-Ally is subject to a modified and less stringent version of the LCR that applies to BHCs with \$100 billion or more but less than \$250 billion in total consolidated assets and less than \$10 billion in foreign exposures.
-Ally is required to calculate its LCR on a monthly basis and maintain a minimum LCR of 100%.
+Ally is subject to a modified and less stringent version of the LCR that applies to BHCs with \$50 billion or more but less than \$250 billion in total consolidated assets that are not internationally active.
+The modified LCR requires Ally to maintain an amount of high-quality liquid assets (HQLA) equal to calculated net cash outflows over a prospective 30 calendar-day stress period where the net cash outflows are multiplied by a factor of 0.7.
+Ally is required to calculate its LCR on a monthly basis.
 There is no requirement for a standalone LCR calculation for Ally Bank.
-Additionally, LCR disclosure regulations (LCR Disclosure

-Requirements) require Ally to publicly disclose quantitative information about its LCR calculation and a qualitative discussion of the factors that have a significant effect on its LCR.
+Additionally, LCR disclosure regulations (LCR Disclosure Requirements) require Ally to publicly disclose quantitative information about its LCR calculation and a qualitative discussion of the factors that have a significant effect on its LCR.